-- Check the tool shank and tool bushings for wear. - Check the hydraulic hoses.
+- Check the tool shank and tool bushings for wear.
+See "Changing the tool" on page 50.
+See "Tool bushing" on page 53. - Check the hydraulic hoses.
 Replace if necessary.
 Do not let dirt get into the hammer or hoses.

 1.3 INSPECTION AND MAINTENANCE BY THE DEALER